Not everyone is aware of web crawling or how it influences user behavior on the internet.

 However, Bing does use a few more specific crawlers, much like Google.
-These are:
+This are:

-BingPreview which is used to generate page snapshots and has both desktop and mobile variants; AdldxBot which crawls ads and follows through to the websites linked in those ads; and MSNBot which was originally Bing’s main web crawler, but has since been relegated for only minor crawl duties
+BingPreview which is used to generate page snapshots and has both desktop and mobile variants.
+AdidxBot crawls ads and follows through to the sites linked in those ads.
+And MSNBot was originally Bing’s main web crawler but has since been relegated to minor crawl duties

 Baidu – Baidu Spider